makersacademy/rps-challenge/README.md

 How This Game Works on IRB
 -------------------------

-Create a new game, player and computer player by assigning any variable to Game.new, Player.new and Game.new
+Create a new game, player and computer player by assigning any variable to Game.new, Player.new and Computer.new.
+So let's say:

+  $ game = Game.new
+  $ player = Player.new
+  $ computer = Computer.new

-As you are the player, you can choose any of the three options: rock, paper and scissors
+As you are the player, you can choose any of the three options: rock, paper and scissors.
+The function to make a choice as the player is player_choice('[insert your choice here]').
+I'm going to choose 'rock':

+  $ player.player_choice('rock')

+To check the player's current choice, you can recall it with the 'choice' function:

+  $ player.choice
+  $    'rock'

+Now we'll tell the computer to make a decision:

+  $ computer.computer_choice

+We won't need to give them an argument, as they'll be choosing randomly for themself.
+But we can sneak a peak at their choice with the 'choice' method again:

+  $ computer.choice
+  $    'scissors'

+Hmm, this is looking good...
+Now let's see who's won (because, we don't know already, do we...)

+  $  game.compare(player.choice, computer.choice)
+  $    "YES!
+YOU WON!!!""

+...
+And now let the hours of fun begin!